Origins What is Buddhism Doctrines Comparison The Truth

 Topic ✝ Christianity ☸ Buddhism

-Nature of God Monotheistic & Trinitarian — one God in three persons: Father, Son, Holy Spirit Non-theistic — no belief in a creator god.
-The Buddha is a teacher, not a deity
+Nature of God and Divine Authority Monotheistic & Trinitarian — one God in three persons: Father, Son, Holy Spirit God holds absolute power and sovereignty over all creation Non-theistic — no belief in a creator god.
+The Buddha is a teacher, not a deity.
+The Buddha has no power over Samsara — liberation must be earned through one's own efforts

 Afterlife Eternal states — Heaven or Hell — determined by one's faith and deeds Temporal states through Samsara's six realms until Nirvana is ultimately attained

-Cosmology A definite Beginning (Creation) and End (Final Judgment) A beginningless and ever-continuing cycle of rebirth with no first moment
+Cosmology A definite beginning (creation), final judgement, and eternal life with God (new heaven and earth) A beginningless and ever-continuing cycle of rebirth with no first moment

 Moral Accounting Sin — moral transgression against God requiring repentance and forgiveness No concept of sin, but unwholesome actions accumulate bad karma, shaping future rebirth